-A real world model, based on a gentamic PK study [Germovsek2017].
-Population PK, 205 individuals.
-2788 total data rows.
-Infusion dosing, IOV + custom derivative equations to implement PK.
+A real world model, based on a gentamicin PK study [Germovsek2017].
+A Population PK model with IOV, infusion dosing and custom derivative equations to implement the PK.
+The dataset consists of 205 individuals and 2788 rows.
 See DDMoRe: 0238 c:\PoPy\validation\ddmore0238\Simulated\simdataDDM.csv